audibleblink/secblog/content/posts/Accidentally Graphing DLL Hijacks in All Electron Apps/index.md

 ![](1.png)

-> Failure: I should have created the model first.
+> Fail log: I should have created the model first.
 The tool influenced how I though about the graph.
 In retrospect, the Function name should have been its own node.
-Thanks to some very helpful conversations with Andy Robbins aka @wald0, anything you want to search by should be a node and not a property on that node or edge.
-Doing so will increase query time by an order of magnitude.
+Thanks to some very helpful conversations with Andy Robbins aka @wald0, I learne that anything you want to search by should be a node and not a property on that node or edge.
+Doing so will increase query time substantially.

-This would have been a more useful model:
+> Something like this would have been a more useful model:
 ```
 > (EXE)-[:IMPORTS]-(:FUNCTION)-[:DEFINED_BY]-(DLL)-[:FORWARDS]-(FUNCTION)-[:FORWARDED_TO]->(DLL)
 ```